Should Parents Ban Drop-Side Cribs, Give Away Their Recalled Drop Side Crib or Buy Hardware Kits to Convert it to a Fixed Side Crib?

 This feature was kinder to a caretaker's back but the problem was that the hinges on the movable sides were prone to break and create gaps where babies got stuck and injured themselves or strangled.

-At the time of this article there are drop side crib conversion kits for sale that include the parts and hardware that claim to convert recalled cribs into fixed side cribs.
+At the time of this article there are drop side crib conversion kits for sale (no name brand) that include the parts and hardware that claim to convert recalled cribs into fixed side cribs.
 They come in colors of brown as well as white.
 The kit that I saw recommended for a limited number of brands and models and included instructions as well as a warning that if the conversion kit was used for a crib from ANY OTHER MANUFACTURER NOT MENTIONED ABOVE NOT RESPONSIBLE OR LIABLE FOR ANY DAMAGES MIGHT OCCUR THEREAFTER

 I have received messages from parents looking for crib replacement parts and instruction manuals